The Big List

 we must pass it through that surface.)
 So, charge is a "stuff-like"

 property.
-It's a mistake to think it's anything like the blue color of
+It's a mistake to think charge (or mass) is anything like the

-paint, or to call it "just a property."
+blue color of paint, or to say they're "just a property."

 Charge is "poles"